MicrosoftDocs/learn/learn-pr/language/csharp-modify-content/includes/4-challenge.md

 ### Quick HTML primer

 In case you're not familiar with HTML, it's the markup language that is used to create all web pages.
-This section can be skipped if you're already well versed in HTML.
+You can skip this section if you're already well versed in HTML.
 It's not designed to be a comprehensive tutorial, but provides enough information to complete this challenge.

-In HTML, you define the structure of a document using tags.
+In HTML, you can define the structure of a document using tags.
 A tag is comprised of:

 - an opening angle bracket `<`
 - a closing angle bracket `>`
-- a word describing the type of tag, so for example: `<div>`, `<span>`, `<h2>` etc.
+- a word describing the type of tag, so for example: `<div>`, `<span>`, `<h2>`, and so on.

-Each tag has a corresponding closing tag that is indicated by a forward slash character `/`.
-So, if you see `<div>` there should be a corresponding `</div>` tag.
+Each tag has a corresponding closing tag that's indicated by a forward slash character `/`.
+So, if you see `<div>`, there should be a corresponding `</div>` tag.

-The content between the opening and closing tag is the content of that tag.
+The data between the opening and closing tag is that tag's content.
 The content can include text and other tags.

-A set of tags can be embedded inside another set of tags.
+You cam embed a set of tags inside another set of tags.
 In fact, that is what gives an HTML document its hierarchical structure.